-Fair value at March 31, 2020 Financial instrument Basis of measurement Associated risks (\$) Cash Fair value through profit or loss Credit, currency and concentration 74,894 Accounts receivable Amortized cost Credit, currency and concentration 313,704 Loan receivable Amortized cost Credit and currency 74,299 Investment securities Fair value through profit or loss Other price 2,137,389 Accounts payable Amortized cost Currency (3,212,713) Bank loan Amortized cost Currency (708,500) Loan due to Omega S.A.
-Amortized cost Currency (26,073) Loans payable Amortized cost n/a (1,183,454) (2,530,454)
+Financial instrument Basis of measurement Associated risks Fair value at June 30, 2020 (\$) Cash Fair value through profit or loss Credit, currency and concentration 1,577,017 Accounts receivable Amortized cost Credit, currency and concentration 560,264 Loan receivable Amortized cost Credit and currency 72,926 Investment securities Fair value through profit or loss Other price 2,137,389 Accounts payable Amortized cost Currency (2,985,629) Loan due to Omega S.A.
+Amortized cost Currency (25,099) Short-term loans payable Amortized cost n/a (752,450) Convertible debentures Fair value through profit or loss n/a (2,007,500) (1,423,082)

-The fair value of our financial instruments including cash, receivables, accounts payable, loan due to Omega and loans payable approximates their carrying value due to the immediate or short-term maturity of these financial instruments.
+The fair value of our financial instruments including cash, accounts receivables, loan receivable, accounts payable, loan due to Omega and short-term loans payable approximates their carrying value due to the immediate or short-term maturity of these financial instruments.
 The fair value of the Company's investment securities, which are not publicly traded, was estimated using the price of recent or in-progress funding involving significant financing from external investors.
+The fair value of our convertible debentures is based on the effective rate method with the residual balance allocated to the conversion component in equity.